fhb-codelabs/fhb-codelabs.github.io/site/codelabs/biti-ipm-disk-linux-lab.md

 man [option(s)] keyword(s)
 ```

-For example, if you want top find out more about the command **ps** and how to use it, just open a shell and type:
+For example, if you want to find out more about the command **ps** and how to use it, just open a shell and type:
 ```
 man ps
 ```